aemysites/aemydocs/tutorial.md

 1. Create a new issue
 2. **Title**: `Import content`
-3. **Description**: `Please import the content with javascript enabled and a timeout of 3000 ms`
+3. **Description**: `Import content from the site`
 4. **Labels**: `aemy-help`, `aemy-go`
 5. Click **Create**

 <img width="1174" height="1030" alt="Screenshot 2025-07-10 at 18 49 30" src="https://github.com/user-attachments/assets/04f8254b-21c1-439e-963f-8b8d46b3d2ba" />

-After this task is finished, you won't get a pull request as for the previous steps.
-Instead, you'll receive a download link for a Zip file containing the imported content.
+After this task is finished, you won't get a pull request as in the previous steps.
+Instead, you'll receive a download link to a Zip file containing the imported content.
 Copy the link by right-clicking on it and select **Copy link address**.
 You can now close this issue.

-**Important**: Mind that this URL expires after ~1 hour.
-If it expired, follow-up in the same GitHub issue asking AEMY to download content by adding: `Download imported content` to the issue body and apply the `aemy-help` label.
+**Important**: This URL expires after ~1 hour.
+If it has expired, follow-up in the same GitHub issue asking AEMY to download content by adding: `Download imported content` to the issue body and apply the `aemy-help` label.

 <img width="1174" height="1030" alt="Screenshot 2025-07-10 at 18 49 48" src="https://github.com/user-attachments/assets/81d6ec2f-92b8-4fa0-944e-7dc0a9e1cd7d" />

-**Summary**: With the `Import content` prompt, AEMY used `tools/importer/inventory.json` to go through all the blocks on your site and applying the corresponding import scripts.
+**Summary**: With the `Import content` prompt, AEMY used `tools/importer/site-urls.json` and `tools/importer/inventory.json` to go through all the pages on your site and used the import script to parse the block content found on each page.
 It generated a Zip file containing all the content converted into Edge Delivery documents.

 **Reference**: [Import content command details](aemy-prompts.md#import-content)